Guoba Cuisine: Industrial standard

 On May 16, 2018, Tianjin Ctering Industry Association publish firstly the group standard for T/TJCY 002-2018The Technical Standard and Criteria for Well-known Traditional Tianjin Speciality Snacks: Jianbing guozi.
 The standard functions only as a group one rather than compulsory.
-Memberships of the association could apply it on agreement while non-memership social organisers can apply it voluntarily.
+Memberships of the association could apply it on agreement while non-membership social organisers can apply it voluntarily.
 Such a standard had once aroused heated discussion.
 Following this standard, in January, 2019,The Technical Standard and Criteria for Well-known Traditional Tianjin Speciality Snacks: Guoba Cuisine was also published as a group standard.

 Some of the customers hold the belief that for traditional Tianjin snacks such as Guoba cuisine, there's no necessity to promote a unified standard.
 They are worried that the unique tastes from different Guoba cuisine shops will disappear.

 Culture and popularity

-Up till now, Guoba cuisine just as Jianbing guozi, still plays an important tole in the food culture of Tianjin, especially as one of the most popular and unique breakfast dishes.
-Guoba cuisine is always in accompanion with sesame seed cake, beef pancake,etc during the breakfast.
+Up till now, Guoba cuisine just as Jianbing guozi, still plays an important role in the food culture of Tianjin, especially as one of the most popular and unique breakfast dishes.
+Guoba cuisine is always in accompanion with sesame seed cake, beef pancake,etc. during the breakfast.